shutingrz/bind9/doc/arm/reference.rst

       };

 ``disable-algorithms``
-   Disable the specified DNSSEC algorithms at and below the specified name.
+   This disables the specified DNSSEC algorithms at and below the specified name.
 Multiple ``disable-algorithms`` statements are allowed.
-Only the best match ``disable-algorithms`` clause will be used to determine which algorithms are used.
+Only the best match ``disable-algorithms`` clause is used to determine which algorithms are used.

-   If all supported algorithms are disabled, the zones covered by the ``disable-algorithms`` will be treated as insecure.
+   If all supported algorithms are disabled, the zones covered by the ``disable-algorithms`` setting are treated as insecure.

-   Configured trust anchors in ``trusted-anchors`` (or ``managed-keys`` or ``trusted-keys``) that match a disabled algorithm will be ignored and treated as if they were not configured at all.
+   Configured trust anchors in ``trusted-anchors`` (or ``managed-keys`` or ``trusted-keys``) that match a disabled algorithm are ignored and treated as if they were not configured at all.

 ``disable-ds-digests``
-   Disable the specified DS digest types at and below the specified name.
+   This disables the specified DS digest types at and below the specified name.
 Multiple ``disable-ds-digests`` statements are allowed.
-Only the best match ``disable-ds-digests`` clause will be used to determine which digest types are used.
+Only the best match ``disable-ds-digests`` clause is used to determine the digest types.

-   If all supported digest types are disabled, the zones covered by the ``disable-ds-digests`` will be treated as insecure.
+   If all supported digest types are disabled, the zones covered by the ``disable-ds-digests`` are treated as insecure.

 ``dnssec-must-be-secure``
-   Specify hierarchies which must be or may not be secure (signed and validated).
-If ``yes``, then ``named`` will only accept answers if they are secure.
-If ``no``, then normal DNSSEC validation applies allowing for insecure answers to be accepted.
+   This specifies hierarchies which must be or may not be secure (signed and validated).
+If ``yes``, then ``named`` only accepts answers if they are secure.
+If ``no``, then normal DNSSEC validation applies, allowing insecure answers to be accepted.
 The specified domain must be defined as a trust anchor, for instance in a ``trust-anchors`` statement, or ``dnssec-validation auto`` must be active.